aditiambadkar/Calculator/addition.md

 Scenario: Add two numbers

-  Given I have a working calculator and have two numbers
+  Given I have a calculator and two numbers

-  When I entered number 1 and press + button and I entered number 2 and press = button
+  When I enter "number1" and press "+" button and I enter "number2" and press "=" button

   Then I see the result of addition